MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-review-audit-logs.md

 - **Date range** - Previous month, week, or day.
 - **Tenants** - Tenant tags or customer tenant names.
-- **Area** - The area where the action was initiated.
+- **Area** - The area where the action occurred.
 The area corresponds to the entries in the left navigation bar.
 - **Activity** - Microsoft 365 activity type that corresponds to the action taken.
-See Activity Types table for more information.
+For more information, see Activity Types table for more information.
 - **Initiated by**: Who initiated the action.

 3.Select a log from the list to see full details including the **Request** body.